gvindox/PHP_Exercise_v21.0.5/Readme.md

 # Install

-1. go to project directory
+1. run a console application and go to the project directory
 2. execute command `chmod +x startup.sh`
 3. execute command `./startup.sh`

+P.S.
+if you have trouble to run `startup.sh` try to use commands from bash script manually

 # Usage
 The application will start and index page of localhost, with default port it will be http://127.0.0.1:80/.
 You can change a port in docker-compose.override.yaml

+To run phpunit tests run command in console `docker-compose exec php bin/phpunit`

 # What I didn 't have time to do and how would I do it